allofphysicsgraph/sympy-grammar-modifications/arithmetic/README.md

 Starting with zero domain knowledge, programmatically introduce new information into the grammar while trying to keep human interaction to a minimum and maintain a readable grammar.

+How: build a minimum dfa for the grammar. the tokens are grouped by categories, those categories can be use to construct a minimum dfa by using the data we feed to it.
+The result is a rule set for how the non terminals can be grouped together for the lexer and parser

 # outline

 The file